 A large-scale concept that integrates children in the performance (singing or playing percussion) – also with solists, narrator, SATB choir.
 This type of work opens great opportunities for outreach involving local music education and community networks.
 See John Frandsen’s The Shadow, Bent Lorentzen’s The Tinder-Box, Svend Nielsen’s The Swine Herd, and Svend Hvidtfelt Nielsen’s Thumbelina.

 The read tale

-A bullit-proof format for narration with orchestral accompagniment written in the tradition of – Peter and the Wolf and other much-loved pieces.
-Symphonic Fairytales includes several works of this kind – Fuzzy’s The Travelling Companion and Morten Olsen’s The little Match-Girl and Other Tales.
+A bullet-proof format for narration with orchestral accompaniment written in the tradition of Peter and the Wolf and other much-loved pieces.
+Symphonic Fairytales includes several works of this kind – Fuzzy’s The Travelling Companion and Morten Olsen’s The Little Match Girl and Other Tales.

 The Orchestral Lied

 The personal side of the writer Andersen.
-Experienced symphonic composers such as Sven Erik Werner Fabliau (soprano solo and orchestra) and Ib Nørholm Impressions (The Little Mermaid) (version for piano and mixed choir) have contributed to the catalogue with inventive compositions that use both poems, personal letters and travel diaries of Andersen, showing his highly complex and interesting personality.
+Experienced symphonic composers such as Sven Erik Werner Fabliau (soprano solo and orchestra) and Ib Nørholm Impressions (version for piano and mixed choir) have contributed to the catalogue with inventive compositions that use both poems, personal letters and the travel diaries of Andersen, showing his highly complex and interesting personality.

-A creative event can be orgainzed around a work like Finn Høffding’s It's Quite True!
+A creative event can be organized around a work like Finn Høffding’s It’s Quite True!
 (1943) – the story of how gossip makes a single feather swell till it is as big as five fowls.
-Or consider Knudåge Riisager’s based on the legendary Jack the Dullard / Klods-Hans (1929).
+Or consider Knudåge Riisager’s Klods-Hans (1929) based on the legendary Jack the Dullard.